benjaminhuanghuang/design-pattern/g4-2-Structural-7/flyweight/README.md

 Use sharing to support large numbers of fine-grained objects efficiently.
 The Motif GUI strategy of replacing heavy-weight widgets with light-weight gadgets.

+flyweight pattern is used to sharing to support large numbers of fine‑grained objects efficiently.

+As storage cost high, use large number of objects, most object state be made extrinsic

 ## Problem
 Designing objects down to the lowest levels of system "granularity" provides optimal flexibility, but can be unacceptably expensive in terms of performance and memory usage.